nairbdev2/VRTK-Demo/Project 2/README.md

 * iOS module

 ## How to Setup the Project
+* Download the github repo
-* Open UnityHub and download
+* Open UnityHub and 'Add' project named 'Project 2'
-* First create a blank 3D template Unity Project
+* Double-click and launch Project (Ignore warnings if saying it's an old project)
 * Everything inside the Assets folder (on github) drag into the Unity Project Assets' Folder
-* Go to Scenes and double-click on 'CS428 P2 Alpha'
+* Go to Scenes and double-click on 'CS428 P2'
 * In the Scene you can change it to VR or Desktop by going into the Hierarchy:
   * Unhide 'SimulatedCameraRig' and hide 'UnityXRCameraRig' for Desktop
   * Unhide 'UnityXRCameraRig' and hide 'SimulatedCameraRig' for VR